planetarium/UniLibplanet/docs/basic_node.md

 where it is picked up by `UpdateBlockTexts()` method as it was added as a listener to `_blockUpdatedEvent` in the previous part of the code.

-For now, just note `Agent` is simply a singleton wrapper class for handling a [Libplanet] blockchain node.
+For now, just note `Agent` is simply a wrapper class for handling a [Libplanet] blockchain node.
 Also don't worry about `PolymorphicAction<ActionBase>` for now.
 This will be explained further later.

 ## Running a Blockchain Node